Henrique-Aleixo/red-scare/doc/SOME_Problem_Complete.md

 - `solvers/some_ff.py`: Ford-Fulkerson with verification (recommended)

 ### Testing
-- `comprehensive_test_some.py`: Comprehensive test suite with professor's example
+- `comprehensive_test_some.py`: Comprehensive test suite
 - `compare_some_approaches.py`: Comparison script for both approaches

 ### Documentation
 - `doc/SOME_Problem_Complete.md`: This file (complete documentation)
-- `doc/Professor_Feedback_Analysis.md`: Detailed analysis of professor's feedback
+- `doc/SOME_Approach_Analysis.md`: Detailed analysis of the Ford-Fulkerson approach
 - `doc/SOME_Literature_References.md`: Literature references for the report

 ## Recommendation